tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 ![](/images/catastrophic-context.png)

-These catastrophic events collapse the environment and cascade downwards.
+**These catastrophic events collapse the environment and cascade downwards**.
 Every circle inside gets ignored, paused, cancelled, changed, redefined.
 These events are felt like system-shock for anyone operating in these lower circles.

 But for those above the fire-line there are two things that are crucial:

 1. Their objectives and priorities haven't changed much, they're still operating within the same context they were previously (although they may feel some turbulence)
-2. They likely knew about the catastrophic event ahead of time.
+2. **They likely knew about the catastrophic event ahead of time**.
 They may even have been responsible for causing the catastrophic event.

 We've likely all been personally inside a context as it collapses - either as a full time employee or a consultant / agency partner.
 It's not fun.